Tell us a little about your course

 These days, I am a student at Colorado State University in the Warner College of Natural Resources studying Natural Resources Recreation and Tourism in Fort Collins, Colorado.
 For the past two and a half years I have applied what I learned on my NOLS course, as well as living on the ship, to my classes.

 I continue to spread the word about NOLS around my campus and have had the opportunity to give multiple presentations to different classes about my experience.
-(Keep in mind, there are 400 universities and colleges around the country that accept NOLS college credit as well!
-Colorado State University is one of them.)
-I have even inspired people to sign up for their own courses, including my younger sister, who spent last summer on a NOLS course in the Absaroka Mountains in Wyoming.
+(Keep in mind, there are 400 universities and colleges around the country that accept NOLS college credit, and Colorado State University is one of them.)
+I've even inspired people to sign up for their own courses, including my younger sister, who spent last summer on a NOLS course in the Absaroka Mountains in Wyoming.

 My NOLS experience changed my life and I hope it does for you, too.
 NOLS not only created a memorable experience for me, but also a chance for me to look at the big picture.